 Dear Hiring Manager:

-Reading your September1st job posting on Craigslist for an Assistant Communications Director piqued my interest.
-Your description of the work responsibilities incumbent upon the next Assistant Director closely match my experience, and so I am excited to submit my resume to you for your consideration.
+Your job posting on Craigslist for an Assistant Communications Director piqued my interest.
+Your description of the work responsibilities for the Assistant Director role closely matches my experience, and so I am excited to submit my resume to you for your consideration.

-In my position as an Assistant Communications Director for ABC Company, I wrote articles for the company website, managed the editing and posting of contributing articles, managed their social media presence, and wrote and sent out a weekly email newsletter to subscribers.
+In my position as an Assistant Communications Director for ABC Company, I wrote articles for the company website, edited and posted contributed articles, managed their social media presence, and wrote and sent out a weekly email newsletter to subscribers.
 I also implemented an automated email tool that grew the company's subscriber base by 40% within six months.

 While Assistant Communications Director for Assemblyperson Janet Brown, I researched, drafted, and amended legislation, wrote press releases, and was responsible for office communications and correspondence.